 Cooking rice in the oven is a practical alternative as you can leave the plate almost ready before adding the final touches.
 This Southwest Chicken and Rice Casserole combine cooked rice, chicken and fresh vegetables in a dish topped with sauce and cheese baked in the oven till it’s just right.

 These dishes require stir-frying the rice, ingredients, and sauces all together over high heat.
 A perfect Fried Rice dish should leave the rice granules separate and al dente, so for best results, we recommend using our white rice or our flavored Ready To Heat Products.

 Make restaurant-style wok vegetables and meat at home!
 The trick is to use a wok instead of a skillet to sauté the ingredients and always over high heat.
 Normally, it is used to give the dish a more oriental touch but use your skills and extend that to a Mexican Beef Stir Fry.

 In a dish like Rice and Chickpea Salad, the rice should be loose and flavorful.
 We recommend you rinse the rice first, boil it to al dente and then rinse it again once it is finished.
 You can even cook it beforehand so that it has time to cool and as a special touch, use our seasoned rice mixes for added texture, flavor and color.

-Arroz con leche or Rice Pudding is a classic recipe that many different countries call their own.
-The trick to making sweet rice is to cook at a low temperature for longer time and monitor it carefully so that it has an extra creamy texture when finished.
+Arroz con Leche or Rice Pudding is a classic recipe that many different countries call their own.
+The trick to making sweet rice is to cook at a low temperature for a longer time and monitor it carefully so that it has an extra creamy texture when finished.

 The Secret Is in the Broth